 Her research interests include the EU's development policy, the EU's Common Foreign and Security Policy, rights-based approaches to development and theories of global justice.

-Her forthcoming book The European Union and Global Development: A Rights-Based Approach?, will be published in 2021 as part of the Routledge European Union and Global Order (EUGO) series.
+Her book The European Union and Global Development: A Rights-Based Approach? was published in 2021 as part of the Routledge European Union and Global Order (EUGO) series.

 Academic Editor Martin Bull is Associate Dean for Research & Innovation and Professor of Politics at the University of Salford, and a former ECPR Director.
 He is a specialist in Italian and comparative politics.